rolod0x/rolod0x/README.md

 **So why accept anything less when using web3 and blockchains?**

-Well, you don't have to any longer!  rolod0x is a free cross-browser extension providing **a totally private web3 address book which instantly makes every web3 website more usable and all your addresses more accessible.**
+Well, you don't have to any longer!  rolod0x is a free cross-browser extension providing **a totally private onchain address book which instantly makes every web3 website more usable and all your addresses more accessible.**